andik101/redis-kubernetes/README.md

 This configurtion does installing the redis with `cluster.enabled=false`, it will deploy a Redis master StatefulSet (only one master node allowed).
 Two services will be exposed:

    - Redis Master service: Points to the master, where read-write operations can be performed
-   > **Tip**: Redis service: Exposes port 6379
+   - Redis service: Exposes port 6379

-For perations, access the service using port 6379, and query the current master using (redis-cli or k8s exex)
+For operations, access the service using port 6379, and query the current master using (redis-cli or k8s exex)

 In case the current master crashes, the Cluster containers will elect a new master node.